dansmyers/AI/Challenge_Projects/1-Philosophy_RAG/README.md

 It's important to clarify that you are creating a *character*, a fictional intepretation of a real person.

 We can't really know, after all, what Socrates was really like, whether Nietzsche had a sense of humor (probably not), or whether Kant was actually good at explaining his own ideas.
-Historians do agree, though, that [Kierkegaard](https://en.wikipedia.org/wiki/S%C3%B8ren_Kierkegaard) was an S-tier bishōnen.
+Historians do agree, though, that [Kierkegaard](https://en.wikipedia.org/wiki/S%C3%B8ren_Kierkegaard) was a total bishōnen.

 Many companies have created "chat with a historical person" apps, and they are usually somewhere between cringe and grotesque.
 Your philosopher is a construction — an interpretation that *you've created* based on your understanding of their work.
 Rather than pretending to be an objective discussion with "the real" historical person, we're embracing creative interpretation to motivate you to engage more deeply with your chose author's works.